 Our media organization is independent from corporate and government control.
 We do not accept any donations from any party that would jeopardize the integrity of our content and coverage.
-We are however still subjected to the confines of law, as individual journalists residing within the United States, to perform in a professional manner as to maintain our 501(c)3 status and stay free to continue reporting for our audience.
+We are however still subjected to the confines of law, as individual journalists residing within the United States, to perform in a professional manner as to maintain our 501(c)3 status and remain free to continue our reporting.

 Contacting Unicorn Riot